p-aulina/PasswordManager/README.md

 # Simple Password Manager
-Password manager with a simple graphical interface, built using Python.Easily store, retrieve, and manage your passwords locally.
+Password manager with a simple graphical interface, built using Python.
+Easily store, retrieve, and manage your passwords locally.

 ## Features
 - siple GUI,